Universal Tuner 2.3 NEW

 Cmd-6 Open the Temperament window

-Cmd-7 Open the Chord Detection window
+Cmd-7 Open the Tone Generator window

-Cmd-8 Open the Tone Generator window
+Cmd-8 Open the Tuning Map window

 Cmd-, Open the Preferences window for general settings